Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: -limit of ergodic measures is ergodic

-The following characterization of ergodic sequences slightly generalizes the one presented by Oxtoby in \cite[Section 4]{Oxtoby}.
-It states that a generic sequence $\und{x}=(x_j)_{j=0}^\infty$ generates an ergodic measure if for every $\phi\in\mathcal{C}(X)$ and $\alpha>0$ the upper density of the set of integers $\ell$ initiating an $(\alpha,\phi)$-bad $k$-segments converges to zero as $k$ goes to $\infty$.
-Replacing $\und{x}$ by $\und{x}_T$ we obtain a criterion for ergodicity of a measure given by an generic point due to Oxtoby.
-We omit the proof as it follows the same lines as in \cite{Oxtoby}.
+The following characterization of ergodic sequences slightly generalizes the one presented by Oxtoby in~\cite[Section 4]{Oxtoby}.
+It states that a generic sequence $\und{x}=(x_j)_{j=0}^\infty$ generates an ergodic measure if for every $\phi\in\mathcal{C}(X)$ and $\alpha>0$ the upper density of the set of integers $\ell$ being starting points for an $(\alpha,\phi)$-bad $k$-segments converges to zero as $k$ goes to $\infty$.
+Replacing $\und{x}$ by $\und{x}_T$ we obtain a criterion for ergodicity of a measure given by a generic point due to Oxtoby.
+We omit the proof as it follows the same lines as in~\cite{Oxtoby}.

 \begin{thm}[Oxtoby's Criterion] Let a quasi-orbit $\und z=(z_j)_{j=0}^\infty\in X^{\infty}$ be generic for some $\mu\in\M_T(X)$.
 Then $\mu$ is ergodic if and only if for every $\phi\in\mathcal{C}(X)$ and $\alpha>0$ we have